 But police suffer abuse too.
-Just this past March 26, a man came to the Raccoon police station and spoke to unarmed Police Constable Marvin Locke.
+Just this past March 26, according to Amandala, a man came to the Raccoon police station and spoke to unarmed Police Constable Marvin Locke.
 They stepped outside and the man gave him a hug.
-Suddenly he began stabbing Locke, killing him before other policemen subdued him.
+Suddenly he began stabbing Locke before other policemen subdued him.
+Locke later died of his injuries.
 We must pray that God will change more hearts as He has begun to do with Belize City gang leaders.
 Only the power of Jesus’ blood can cleanse the bloodguilt that is plaguing Belize.

 PRAY WITH US.
 Father God, You so loved us despite our sin that You sent Your only Son.
 You allowed Him to be murdered that He might shed His blood for us.
 On this Easter weekend we remember the cross and the grace He poured out for all the world.
 This has power to cleanse all the bloodguilt of Belize.
 Thank You for beginning a good work on Belize City’s gang leaders.
 Only You could move such enemies to march together for peace.
 You have made them allies against the very crimes that they themselves have committed.
 Keep guiding them as they seek a way out of bondage to drugs and vicious cycles of murder.
 Send angelic help to guard that way.
 And raise up more police officers to apply the law righteously and not brutally.
 For You made the law to lead sinners to Christ.